balazstothofficial/app-dev-homework1/README.md

-* HOMEWORK 1
+# Homework 1

-Do the tasks in src/main/kotlin/homework.
+Do the tasks in [src/main/kotlin/homework](src/main/kotlin/homework).

-The material from the lecture in src/main/kotlin/lecture will be helpful.
+The material from the lecture in [src/main/kotlin/lecture](src/main/kotlin/lecture) will be helpful.